Hoyasumii/avengers-endgame/README.md

 [Gamora (2014) holds out her hand.]

 GAMORA (2014): Come on.
-We can sto
+We can stop